Society for Creative Anachronism activities: Forbidden weapons and practices

 Some weapons and combat practices, while actively used within the SCA's target period, have been barred from use because it is difficult or impossible to make them safe, or for stylistic reasons.

 All martial combat in the SCA forbids grappling, wrestling, body-checking, kicking, or striking with the empty hand.
 It also forbids striking with a shield, weapon pommel or haft.
 In combat involving more than two fighters, striking another fighter from behind is also prohibited.
 In Armored Combat, punching weapons (such as Katar (कटार)), offensive shields such as the targe, and flexible weapons such as the flail are prohibited.
 In Rapier Combat, a cloak can be used as offhand defensive aid, but may not be thrown over an opponent's head to blind them.

 Recreations of period firearms, no matter what the type of propulsion used, are banned from use on the Armored Combat field.
 This ban was put in place by the Board of Directors on January 16, 1999, on suggestion by the Society Earl Marshal at the time.
 The stated reason was that the appearance of firearms signaled the downfall of chivalric combat, which the SCA attempts to recreate, and therefore having said items on the field detracts from the experience.
 However, rapier combat still uses firearm and cannon simulators which fire loops of surgical tubing, much like a rubber band gun.

 Sling weapons, including both the hand sling and staff sling, are banned for use in Armored Combat and in target competitions.
 While these were previously permitted, problems arose due to the sling's inaccuracy, including the possibility of a poor throw flying vertically or even backwards into spectators.
 There were also concerns of the string becoming accidentally entangled on other fighters if used in Armored Combat.
+However as of 2021 slings are being reconsidered for use in target shooting under the direction of thrown weapon marshals.